-5.4 Biomarker data in preparation
+5.6 Biomarker data in preparation

-5.4.1 Genotyping
+5.6.1 Micronutrients

-Professor Richard Saffery and Associate Professor Justin O'Sullivan led the genotyping analyses.
+Professor Richard Saffery and Associate Professor Justin O'Sullivan led the micronutrient analyses.
 Collaboration on projects using these data is encouraged.
 Please email Richard.saffery@mcri.edu.au.
+Molecular and nutritional phenotyping data are in preparation (Andraos et al., 2020).
+Water- and lipid-soluble vitamins are being quantified using proprietary mass spectrometry panels at the Liggins Institute, University of Auckland, New Zealand.
+Markers of one-carbon metabolism, a key regulator of metabolic processes, are also being quantified.